rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

 ## Why create your own script plugin?

-Rundeck is an open source ops automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
+Rundeck Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
 If you can already run commands with the default functionality, why would you want to write a new plugin to do that?

 Several reasons: